Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-useLazyQuery.md

 | [`useApolloClient`](https://www.apollographql.com/docs/react/api/react/hooks#useapolloclient) | Access the **Apollo Client instance** directly to perform cache updates or execute raw queries. |
 | [`useFragment`](https://www.apollographql.com/docs/react/api/react/hooks#usefragment) | Reads a **GraphQL fragment** from the cache. |
 | [`useReactiveVar`](https://www.apollographql.com/docs/react/api/react/hooks#usereactivevar) | Reads a **reactive variable** for local state management. |

+## 🛸 Challenge!

+Using your React Weather client, implement `useLazyQuery`.
+You can start by duplicating your existing weather component and updating it to use `useLazyQuery`.

 ---